Home | Manufacturers | Resources | Storefront | FAQs | About

 <ALT> + <ENTER>

-After formatting, you can drag and drop downloaded files to the floppy using Windows.
-You can also load and save to it from a keyboard like the Korg X3.
+After formatting, you can drag and drop files to the disk using Windows.
+You can also load and save to it from a synthesizer like the Korg X3.

 Page design and content Copyright © Richard Diemer - All rights reserved